spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    *  Orange (Limited): Ocean applied recommendations to the workload, but there are limitations due to overhead, VPA, etc.
    *  Blue (Pending): Rule has been attached to the workload but is out of schedule.
    *  Red (Not Optimized): Workloads for which Ocean cannot apply the recommendation due to HPA, Thresholds, etc.
-   *  Gray (Rollback) Ocean rolled back to the original deployment request and suspended the workload's attachment to the rule.
+   *  Gray (Rollback): Ocean rolled back to the original deployment request and suspended the workload's attachment to the rule.
    *  Brown (Not Attached): The Workload is not optimized.
 *  Workload type and names.
 *  vCPU and memory right sizing recommendations per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.